tbrowder/Abbreviations/README.md

     enum Out-type is export <HA H AH AL L S >;

-The *enum* `Out-type` is exported automatically as it is required for use of `sub abbreviations`.
+The *enum* `Out-type` is exported automatically as it is required for using `sub abbreviations`.
 It has the following types:

   * `HA` (HashAbbrev)